AWS EFS vs EBS Multi-Attach – Shared Storage Guide

 EBS Encryption

-• allow encryption using the EBS encryption feature.
+• allows encryption using the EBS encryption feature.

 • All data stored at rest, disk I/O, and snapshots created from the volume are encrypted.